samaykandlur/CTF_tools/README.md

 # CTF Tools
-This repository is a place where I want to keep all the useful *resources/websites/tools* to solve CTF challenges.
-All the tools will be divided by category, in order to have a better organization.

-This repo is for me but also for my CTF team, and why not for whoever will get to this page.

-It will contain even some "obvious" links, like the ASCII table and so on, because it is a page indended to be kept open during CTFs: you never know what will come in handy!

 ## Training 🚩
 > A list of useful websites to train our skills and knowledge.
 - [picoCTF](https://picoctf.org/)